jowavp/sap-cf-proxy/README.md

 ![Application menu](./documentation/application-menu.png)

-Copy the content of the textbox _System Provided_ to a local file.
+Copy the content of the textbox _System Provided_ to a file named _default-env.json_ in the root folder of this project.
 Only the `"VCAP_SERVICES"` section is required. **Do not add** the `"VCAP_APPLICATION"` section.

-The host you are looking for is in the `credentials.onpremise_proxy_port` of the _sshenabler_ Environment Variables.
+The hostname or IP address you are looking for is named `onpremise_proxy_host` in the `VCAP_SERVICES` Environment Variable of the `sshenabler` application.

-This is set in configuration in `package.json` so update this config section to the setting in the Environment Variables
+Update the following section in `package.json` with the hostname or IP address:

 ```json
   "config":{